Red Rock (bull): Retirement and death

 In 1989, Lane Frost was competing in Cheyenne Frontier Days in July, the oldest and biggest outdoor rodeo in the world.
-He had just dismounted after a successful ride on the bull SO Takin' Care of Business.
+He had just dismounted after a successful ride on the bull Takin' Care of Business.
 He landed down on his hands and knees in the mud.
-The bull turned and knocked him prone.
-Then the bull hit him with his right horn in the back as he lay on the ground.
+The bull turned and knocked him prone, then hit him with his right horn in the back as he lay on the ground.
 It broke some ribs and "it is assumed that the broken ribs severed a main artery".
 He died in the arena.
 After Lane's death, John decided that no other bull rider would ever sit astride Red Rock.
 Red Rock would stay retired from the PRCA.
 However, John continued to let people visit Red Rock since he was so friendly and gentle, and even more famous after the Challenge of the Champions.
 John also took Red Rock to Lane's memorial service during the 1989 NFR in Las Vegas.

 The ProRodeo Hall of Fame simultaneously inducted both Lane and Red Rock the same year, in 1990, and John brought Red Rock to the induction ceremonies.
 At the time, Red Rock was only the third bull inducted since the hall opened in 1979.
 As of 2018, there were only seven bulls inducted.

 On June 8, 1994, Red Rock suffered a stroke while living out his retirement on the Growney ranch in Red Bluff, California.
 He "died while the vet was attending to him".
 He was 18 years old.
 John buried him under an oak tree on the ranch in Red Bluff.
 Clyde Frost, Lane's father, commented "He was a great bull and he had a great life.
 I know he's in a better place now...but he had it pretty good here too."